miki4625/pinned-scope/README.md

 poll!(pinned);
 drop(pinned);
 ```
-Solution: Drop will block parent thread until all started children tasks are completed
+Solution: Drop will block the parent thread until all started child tasks are completed.
-*on nighly it's possible to use `AsyncDrop` to don't block executor
+*On nighly it's possible to use `AsyncDrop` to not block the executor.

 #### 1.2 e.g.
 ```rust